 - After 20 minutes, remove the spice sachet from the pot and discard the spices.
 Turn the stove back up to medium heat.
 Stir the drained rice into the pot of coconut milk with a wooden spoon.

 - Allow the coconut milk to come to a gentle simmer, stirring after 5 minutes.
-Once the milk forms small bubbles that barely break the surface, reduce the heat to low.
-Give the rice another thorough stir.
+Once the milk forms small bubbles that barely break the surface, reduce the heat to low and stir the rice thoroughly.

 - Set a timer for 20 minutes.
 Stir the rice every 5 minutes to keep it from sticking to the bottom of the pot and scorching.
-It's essential to keep the coconut milk from simmering or boiling.
+Be sure to keep the coconut milk from simmering or boiling.
 The surface of the milk should steam, but there should be no bubbles breaking the surface.

 - Next, stir in the raisins and toasted coconut flakes.
-Continue cooking the rice pudding on low heat for an additional 10 minutes.
-Stirring every 5 minutes or so.
+Continue cooking the rice pudding on low heat for an additional 10 minutes, stirring every 5 minutes.

 Finish the Arroz con Dulce

 - Once the cooking time has elapsed, turn the stove off.
 Squeeze the juice of half a lime into the arroz con dulce.
-After adding the lime juice, taste it and adjust any spices.
+After adding the lime juice, taste it and add more spices to suit your taste.

-- If you want to serve the arroz con dulce traditionally: refrigerate the arroz con dulce for 4-6 hours until thoroughly chilled.
+- To serve the arroz con dulce traditionally: refrigerate the arroz con dulce for 3-4 hours until thoroughly chilled.
 Slice (or spoon) and serve!
-If you prefer a very thick, cakelike arroz con dulce: spoon the warm rice pudding into a buttered cake pan (8"x8").
+For very thick, cake-like arroz con dulce: spoon the warm rice pudding into a buttered cake pan (8"x8").
 Use the back of your spoon to compact the rice in the pan, then cover the dish with plastic wrap.
-Refrigerate until completely chilled, then cut and serve.If you like a creamier rice pudding: allow the rice pudding to cool completely.
+Refrigerate until completely chilled, then cut and serve.For a creamier rice pudding: allow the rice pudding to cool completely.
 Once cool, stir in the heavy cream, or, if you want to keep it vegan, more coconut milk.

-- Arroz con dulce is served cold, but you can serve it warm or hot straight from the pot.
-Sprinkle more ground cinnamon over your servings of arroz con dulce, or top with more raisins, toasted coconut, or whipped cream.
+- To serve, sprinkle more ground cinnamon over your servings of arroz con dulce, or top with more raisins, toasted coconut, or whipped cream.

 Notes